Constitution of Laos: Overview of the 1991 constitution

-The 1991 constitution, which contains elements of an earlier revolutionary orthodoxy, is clearly influenced by the economic and political liberalization within Laos, as well as by the dramatic changes in the socialist world and the international balance of forces.
-The constitution specifies the functions and powers of the various organs of government and defines the rights and duties of citizens.
-Several chapters prescribing the structure of the state define the function and powers of the National Assembly (the renamed SPA), the president, the government, the local administration, and the judicial system.
-The constitution has little to say, however, about the limitations on government.
+The 1991 constitution, which contains elements of an earlier revolutionary orthodoxy, is influenced by the economic and political liberalization within Laos, and by the changes in the socialist world and the international balance of forces.
+The constitution specifies the functions and powers of the organs of government and defines the rights and duties of citizens.
+Some chapters prescribing the structure of the state define the function and powers of the National Assembly (the renamed SPA), the president, the government, the local administration, and the judicial system.
 In foreign policy, the principles of peaceful coexistence are followed.

 The constitution legally establishes a set of authorities that resemble the traditional differentiation among executive, legislative, and judicial branches of government.
-The delineation does not imitate any particular model (neither Vietnamese, nor Russian, nor French), but it pays respect to the idea of a basic blueprint of responsibilities lodged in designated institutions.
-There is room for evolution of government authority, but there are also specific boundaries.
+The delineation does not imitate any particular model and pays respect to the idea of a basic blueprint of responsibilities lodged in designated institutions.
+There is room for evolution of government authority, and there are boundaries.

 Government outside Vientiane has developed an independence over the years, reflecting the exigencies of the Pathet Lao armed struggle and of economic self-reliance during the postwar socialist pitfalls.
 The constitution eliminated elected people's councils at the provincial and district level as "no more necessary," in an effort to fit the state apparatus to the needs of building and developing the regime under "the actual conditions of the country."

-Again, the will of the ruling party determines which road the administration follows in regard to local governance, but the constitution has left governors, mayors, and district and village chiefs free to "administer their regions and localities without any assistance from popularly elected bodies."
-The leading role of the party within the administration of the nation overall is illustrated by the fact that party Politburo members are found in state offices—the offices of the president of state, and prime minister, deputy prime ministers (two), chair of the National Assembly, minister of defense, and chair of the Party and State Inspection Board.
+The will of the ruling party determines which road the administration follows in regard to local governance, and the constitution has left governors, mayors, and district and village chiefs free to "administer their regions and localities without any assistance from popularly elected bodies."
+The leading role of the party within the administration of the nation overall is illustrated by the fact that party Politburo members are found in state offices—the offices of the president of state, and prime minister, deputy prime ministers (2), chair of the National Assembly, minister of defense, and chair of the Party and State Inspection Board.